AI Insurance Claims Processing: Cut E&O Review Time by 73%

 The key success factors I've observed across North Shore agencies: start small but start immediately, focus on practical value rather than perfect integration, and treat the first month as a learning process rather than a performance evaluation.

-Their managing partner's advice to other agencies: "Don't wait for the perfect use case or the ideal implementation plan.
+My advice to agencies is simple: don't wait for the perfect use case or the ideal implementation plan.
 Just start.
-The learning happens faster than you expect, and the competitive advantage builds from day one."
+The learning happens faster than you expect, and the competitive advantage builds from day one.

 For agencies ready to see what AI claims processing looks like in practice, our consulting engagement includes a live demonstration using your actual claim documents.
 We process a recent E&O case using AI tools, compare the results against your normal analysis, and build custom prompts for your most common claim types.
 The output is a working AI claims process your team can use immediately.